top of page

 There is no pressure with Wild Wales Walkabouts to hike on our tours everyday, or all day.
 If your choice is to curl up with a book in the hotel, sit on a bench watching the sea, talk to the locals, you are on your holiday!
 You need to relax in the way that works for you!
 Each evening we will gather for supper at our guest house or in one of the pubs in the small hamlet where we will be staying.

-We will meet you at the Railway Station in Bangor North Wales and head for Caernarfon.
-A visit to the Castle built by Edward 1 to attempt to subjugate the Welsh in the 13 century.
-Aberdaron a small sea-side village is where we will be staying for our first three nights in a comfortable home next to the sea.
-Wild Wales Tours will be buying you dinner tonight in a pub on the beach.
+We will meet you at the café at the Railway Station in Bangor, North Wales, or at your hotel The Management Center, at Bangor University and board our mini bus for a short ride to Caernarfon.
+A visit to the castle built by Edward 1 to attempt to subjugate the Welsh in the 13 century.
+Aberdaron is a small sea-side village where we will be staying for our first three nights in a comfortable home next to the sea.
+Tonight we will be dining at Ty Newydd, a pub overlooking Cardigan Bay.

 TRANSPORTATION TO WALES